zchryl/Position-Analysis-in-League/README.md

 When creating a prediction model, it is important to address how different groups yield different performances from the model.
 In this section, I will assess if my model is fair among two specific groups in the dataset.
 For this Fairness Analysis, I asked the question: does my model perform worse for players who have less than or equal to 10 kills than it does for players who have more than 10 kills?
 To answer this question, I used a permutation test with a significance value level of 0.05.
 <br>
 <br>
 The group x represents the players who have less than or equal to 10 kills, and group y represents players with more than 10 kills in a match.
-The evaluation metric compared between these two groups is accuracy subtracting group x’s accuracy from group y.
+The evaluation metric compared between these two groups is accuracy subtracting group `x’s` accuracy from group `y`.
 <br>
 <br>
 The Hypotheses for this test are:
 <br>
 <br>
-Null Hypothesis: The accuracy of the model for player positions when that player had less than or equal to 10 kills in a match is equal to the accuracy of the model for players who had over 10 kills in a match
+**Null Hypothesis:** The accuracy of the model for player positions when that player had less than or equal to 10 kills in a match is equal to the accuracy of the model for players who had over 10 kills in a match
 <br>
 <br>
-Alternative Hypothesis: The accuracy of the model for player positions when that player had less than or equal to 10 kills in a match is LESS THAN to the accuracy of the model for players who had over 10 kills in a match
+**Alternative Hypothesis:** The accuracy of the model for player positions when that player had less than or equal to 10 kills in a match is LESS THAN to the accuracy of the model for players who had over 10 kills in a match
 <br>
 <br>
-Test Statistic: difference in accuracy between players who have less than or equal to 10 kills and players who have over 10 kills
+**Test Statistic:** difference in accuracy between players who have less than or equal to 10 kills and players who have over 10 kills

 <iframe
  src = "assets/fairness.html"